RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 -   Need to find code to align left on the text column in the cleaning section
 -   Learn how to create a US heat map code in the EDA section
--   learn how to remove file from Github (html document) but keep locally
 -   look for a dictionary that has Male and Female first names and run it against data to see how many of each gender is present in the reviews